Autism spectrum disorder

 verbal and non verbal communication

 Research suggests that ASD now affects at least 1 in 160 children, and it is more commonly diagnosed in boys than in girls — at a rate of four to one.
 Early intervention has been shown to make significant changes in the outcomes for these children.

-A diagnostic assessment for an Autism Spectrum Disorder (ASD) may be recommended if there are concerns regarding your child's communication, social skills and/or behaviour.
+A diagnostic assessment for an autism spectrum disorder (ASD) may be recommended if there are concerns regarding your child's communication, social skills and/or behaviour.
 In May 2013 a new fifth version of the Diagnostic and Statistical Manual of Mental Disorders (DSM) was launched – the DSM-5.
 The DSM-5 has changed the way ASD is now diagnosed.
 The changes reflect the current understanding of ASD, based on research.
-See new diagnostic criteria for ASD
+See diagnostic criteria for ASD

 At Brain & Language Connections, our comprehensive ASD assessment encompasses all aspects of your child's speech, language and social communication skills.
 Depending on the child's age, the assessment may include, but is not limited to:

 Informal assessment of play, joint attention, imitation, speech, oral motor, expressive and receptive language, and/or pragmatic language skills.